 You’ve probably figured out that I am biased towards all citrus fruit when it comes to red wine sangria, but you can totally use any kind of fruit you have on hand!
 Here are some other ideas:

 - 1 (750 ml) bottle of dry Spanish red wine

 - 9 oz. white rum (about 1 cup)

 - 2 oranges, sliced

 - Top off with kombucha or fizzy water before serving.

 - Place red wine, orange juice, white rum, and sliced fruit into a large pitcher or punch bowl.

-- Mix well, cover, and place into the refrigerator.
+- Stir and mix well, cover, and place into the refrigerator.